hstptcn5/arc-privy-simple/README.md

 - Browse all tokens deployed on the network
 - Search tokens by name or symbol
 - View detailed information: deployer, initial supply, deploy timestamp
+- Real-time price display for tokens with liquidity pools
 - Highlight tokens that you own
 - Link to Arcscan for contract details
+- **Token Detail Pages**: Click on tokens to view detailed trading interface

 ### 5. Wallet Integration
 - **MetaMask**: Connect and use MetaMask wallet